Extra Help program for people on Medicare

 If you need help with your application

 State Health Insurance Assistance Programs (SHIPs) provide free help to people with Medicare and their families, including help with applying to the Extra Help program.
-You can call toll-free 877-839-2675 or visit their website.
+You can call toll-free 877-839-2675 or visit the SHIP website.

 After applying